open/close all folders

 - Supreme Chef: According to Aoba and his friends, just about everything she makes is absolutely delicious.

-- You Gotta Have Blue Hair: Has bright pink hair.
+- You Gotta Have Blue Hair: She has bright pink hair.

 - BFG: In Noiz's and Mink's route, his megaphone is able to turn into a big gun that can shoot balls of electricity.

 - Butt Monkey: Rarely a scene with him goes by where he is not physically hurt or humiliated in some way.

 - Chewing the Scenery/Large Ham/No Indoor Voice: 99.9% of his lines are shouted at the top of his lungs.
 He is also fond of elongating his WOOOOOORDS FOR NOOOOOOO REASON!

 - Corrupt Cop: Although it should be noted that most of the police force on Midorijima are corrupt and super-violent.

 - The Dreaded: The instant his voice starts speaking through his megaphone, anyone within earshot immediately makes a break for it.

 - Inspector Javert: When there's a supposed criminal on the lose, he'll go after them no matter what.
 Mink even lampshades his persistence.

 - Red Eyes, Take Warning: Gets these in Noiz and Mink's routes.